Skip to contents

 net

-a data.frame representing a bipartite network with the two first columns as undirected links between pair of nodes and and the next column(s) are the weight of the links.
+A data.frame representing a bipartite network with the first two columns representing undirected links between pairs of nodes, and the next column(s) representing the weights of the links.

 weight

-a boolean indicating if the weights should be considered if there are more than two columns (see Note).
+A boolean indicating whether weights should be considered if there are more than two columns (see Note).

 cut_weight

-a minimal weight value.
-If weight is TRUE, the links between sites with a weight strictly lower than this value will not be considered (O by default).
+A minimal weight value.
+If weight is TRUE, links with weights strictly lower than this value will not be considered (0 by default).

 index